 - PCV Medical – booked with our local surgery in Abergavenny, appointments are typically completed on a weekday afternoon.
 We will supply and complete the necessary D2 and D4 forms on your behalf beforehand.

 - PCV Theory Tests – booked at a local theory test centre to suit you.
 You will need to sit two theory tests before you can begin driver training; Multiple Choice and Hazard Perception.

 - Online Theory Support – Access to the entire question bank in preparation for your theory tests.
 Log in via your mobile phone, tablet or PC wherever you are and begin to prepare for your tests.
 All of the knowledge and information required for all three tests can be accessed and practiced via our online portal.
 The dynamic system will keep track of your progress and identify topic areas that require additional attention.
 There is no need to buy any additional discs or books which would cost you a small fortune.
 We also offer free drop-in theory support at our centre in Gilwern, and encourage all candidates to book a ‘mock session’ prior to taking their tests.

 *We are able to offer a discounted Starter Pack to those who have already completed their PCV Medical.

 Once the theory tests have been passed, you are ready to jump in the bus.
 Let us know so that we can arrange a suitable date for PCV Driver Training.

-We run a five day course – this is made up of four full days of training, with the test falling on the fifth and final day.
+We run a four day course, with practical test falling on the final day.
 Courses are run at a 2:1 ratio – two trainees with one instructor.
 Although the driving time is split, you will remain in the vehicle all day, learning from each other’s mistakes.

 The test will last around 60 minutes and is made up of three parts – some brief safety questions, a reverse manouvre and a practical driving assessment.